gabepetersen/hennge-challenge/README.md

 3. `ng serve`

-4. Navigate in your browser to localhost:4200
+4. Navigate in your web browser to localhost:4200